 The implications of such powerful and sophisticated attacks may feel overwhelming, but organizations are not helpless.
 Automation is available to both sides, and organizations can use automation and AI to anticipate and mitigate these advanced threats.
 As the number of evasive techniques multiply and the time windows for prevention, detection, and remediation continue to shrink, an automated response is essential.
 Organizations require a security platform where traditionally discrete security element can communicate with each other in real time.
 AI-powered communications and collaboration will enable the discovery of even the most advanced threats, dynamically deliver a proactive response to suspicious behavior, and even begin to anticipate attacks.

 However, today’s security environment, too often comprised of isolated security devices and poor security hygiene, will not be able to keep up.
 They will instead expose organizations to greater risk as they do not provide adequate visibility or controls.
-Instead, today’s organizations require an integrated security solution that not only spans the entire distributed network environment, but also provides deep integration between each security element to automatically collect, correlate, and respond to threats in a coordinated fashion.
+Becuase of this, today’s organizations require an integrated security solution that not only spans the entire distributed network environment, but also provides deep integration between each security element to automatically collect, correlate, and respond to threats in a coordinated fashion.